hannahnmcdonald/Readme-Generator/README.md

 # Description

-This project is a command-line proffessional README.md generator using node, npm inquirer, and npm fs.
+This project is a command-line professional README.md generator using node, npm inquirer, and npm fs.
 Using this command line application, it is very easy to create a quality README.md quickly, so that you can devote more time to your code.

 # User Story
 ```